 When the snow is melting, rodents will begin to gnaw on your tree’s bark.
 Young trees with thin bark are prime targets for rodents.
 This process is called “girdling.”
 Girdled trees need close monitoring in the future because they’ll have less ability to disperse moisture and nutrients.
 If not treated quickly, the damage can be permanent.

-Rodents are omnivorous, which means they can live on any food source, but will often choose foods that are easy to come by.
+which means they can live on any food source, but will often choose foods that are easy to come by.
 As the weather turns colder, natural food sources are depleted.
 Because of this, rodents will begin feeding on the bark of trees to survive the winter.
 Rodents will feed on the inner layer of a tree’s bark, which is called the cambium layer.

 Adding predators to the environment is also an effective way to reduce rodent populations.
 While the presence of predators may not be desirable in your yard, they can help reduce the damage to your landscape.
 By removing overgrowth and clearing trails, you’ll create an environment that is less inviting to rodents.
 Traps and repellents can also be used.